lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Abort.
 On expiration of the Inactivity timer, on Attempts reaching MAX_ACK_REQUESTS or upon occurence of some other error, the sender or the receiver may use the Abort frames.
 When the receiver needs to abort the on-going fragmented packet transmission, it sends an ACK with the Abort format (all the bits set to 1).
 When the sender needs to abort the transmission, it sends a fragment with the All-1 Abort format.
 This fragment is not acked.

 *  Padding (P).
 Padding will be used to align the last byte of a fragment with a byte boundary.
 The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the layer two payload size.
-ACKs never need padding, since they are constructed to be always byte-aligned, see {{Bitmapopt}}.
+Some ACKs are byte-aligned and do not need padding see {{Bitmapopt}}.

 ## Delivery Reliability modes